-Second, weave: The two common weaves for sheets are percale and sateen.
+The two common weaves for sheets are percale and sateen.
 Percale is a plain weave and is characterized by a matte finish and a crisp feel.
 Sateen fabric is woven to create a silky smooth surface and is know for its luster and drape.
 Sateen is usually a little thicker and more tightly woven than percale.
 High quality sheets are available in both of these weaves, the feel and weight is a matter of preference.

-Finally, thread count; This is the number of vertical and horizontal threads per square inch.
+This is the number of vertical and horizontal threads per square inch.
 Thread count labels began in the mid ‘90’s as a marketing tool for luxury bedding.
-Does a high thread count automatically make them better, softer, more durable?
+Does a higher thread count automatically make them better, softer, more durable?
 No, not necessarily.
 Bargain sheets boasting high thread counts may just be made with inferior fibers woven into thinner threads to allow for a higher volume of threads per square inch.
 Like many things, in luxury bedding, you get what you pay for.
 Quality sheets can be found in thread counts ranging from 200-800.
 France and Italy are considered some of the best sheet makers in the industry, although the fibers are not from those countries, and a 200 thread count sheet from Italy is almost certain to be a higher quality than an 800 thread count sheet from Pakistan.